The normal closure of a bounding pair map in its mapping class group: Separating twists in

-\section{Separating twists in $\W_k$}
+\section{Separating twists in $\W(n)$}

-In this section we show that $\W_k$ always contains certain separating twists, namely those of genus $k$, $k+1$, and $1$.
-The proofs in this section are similar to arguments made by Johnson in showing that $\langle \T_1, \T_2 \rangle$ is equal to the subgroup generated by all separating twists and that $\W_1=\I$ \cite[Theorems~1~and~2]{JohnsonLantern}.
-We end the section by giving two proofs that a genus 2 separating twist is contained in $W_k$ when $k=g-2$, and that in this case $\W_k=\I_{g,*}$.
-In the remainder of the paper we bootstrap from this special case to conclude the general case.
+In this section, we consider the surface $S_g^1$ and will again suppress the underlying surface from notations.
+Let $\T(m)$ be the normal closure of a genus $m$ separating twist in $\M$.
+We will show that $\W(n)$ contains $\T(m)$ for $m\in\{1,n,n+1\}$.
+We will also show that $\W(n)$ contains all elements of the form $T_bT_c^{-1}$ where $b,c$ are any separating curves of genus $2$.
+Several proofs in this section are similar to arguments made by Johnson in showing that $\langle \T(1), \T(2) \rangle$ is equal to the subgroup generated by all separating twists and that $\W(1)=\I$ \cite[Theorems~1~and~2]{JohnsonLantern}, using lantern relations.